hbkworld/streaming-spec/complex_types.md

 - The delta is mandatory.
 - The absolute time always belongs to the next following value
 - The device might deliver the absolute time before delivering the first value point.
 - If the device does not possess a clock, there might be no absolute time at all.
+Time stamp will start with 0 on startup.
 - The device might deliver the absolute time whenever its clock is being set (resynchronization).
+A new `start` would be send.
-- It might deliver a new absolute time after a pause or any other abberation in the equidistant time
+- It might deliver a new absolute time after a pause or any other abberation in the equidistant time.
+A new `start` would be send.

 ~~~~ {.javascript}